-One cup of cooked oats contains just over 25grams of protein, add milk and that figure more than doubles.
+One cup of cooked oats contains just over 25grams of protein, add milk, and that figure more than doubles.

 Jumbo oats are an inexpensive breakfast option coming in at just under 8p per serving (more if you add milk).
 Buy your oats in bulk and save even more.
-Plus, you won’t be reaching for snacks mid-morning because jumbo oats pack in 3.6grams of fibre per 40g serving, which helps you feel full for longer and gives you energy for the day.
+Plus, you won’t be reaching for snacks mid-morning because jumbo oats pack in 3.6grams of fiber per 40g serving, which helps you feel full for longer and gives you energy for the day.

 Oats have a low glycemic index, which means they will not spike your blood sugar levels as much as other foods might.